5 Ways Technology Has Changed Our Lives For The Better

 We’ve been able to keep in touch on the telephone for many years, however, phoning a relative abroad could prove too costly for some.
 The Royal Mail was relied upon to keep us in touch with relatives overseas.

 The only problem, however, was that it wasn’t a very speedy way to communicate, it could take weeks for a letter to arrive at its destination.
-With the introduction of the internet and email, we suddenly had a much faster way to communicate.
+With the introduction of the internet, we were able to choose tv, phone and internet packages, like Xfinity internet plans, which enabled us to instantly communicate with people across the world.

 Making a move to live overseas isn’t as much of a big deal now as it would have been back in the 80s.